MaxTalberg/Sudoku-Solver/README.md

 - This setup assumes the use of `conda` over `pip`.

 ## Documentation

+To build the documentation for the Sudoku Solver project, follow these steps:

 ### Docker
 - When the Docker image for the Sudoku Solver is built, the project's Sphinx documentation is automatically built.